A Heptalemma for Quantum Mechanics: Escape routes from the heptalemma

 If one wishes to preserve the relatively undemanding notion of realism articulated by measurement realism, one can still deny one of the three additional constraints that together entail Bell's original realism.
 The first of these is non-relationalism.
 Rejecting non-relationalism means admitting a nonstandard relational character for at least some facts.
 This is a revision of the nature of a fact itself \textendash{} it is not the case that when a fact obtains, it obtains \emph{simpliciter}.
 Rejecting non-relationalism means that at least some facts are dyadic in nature.
 On this view, a fact is not something that simply is the case, but may be something that is the case only relative to something else.
 Generically, any fact is of the form ``A is the case, relative to B'', and so any collection of facts is a collection of ordered pairs of the form $\left\langle A,B\right\rangle $.
 This move can disable the derivation of Bell inequalities by massively enlarging the sample space.
 Outcomes are no longer of the ``absolute'' or ``monadic'' form ``such and such outcome occurred'', but only of the ``relational'' or ``dyadic'' form ``such and such outcome occurred, relative to such and such relativization parameter'', where the latter could be an observer or a system.

 The best-known interpretation which takes this route is aptly named Relational Quantum Mechanics (RQM) (Rovelli 1996, 2025).
-In RQM, the state of a quantum system is inherently relational, i.e., the state \emph{is} the relation between observer and system.
-In this view, there are no stipulations on what counts as an observer \textendash{} any physical system can have a quantum state relative to any other \textendash{} but there are no states in a non-relational sense.
+In RQM, the state of a quantum system is inherently relational, i.e., the state \emph{is} the relation between observer and system, or even more generally between system and system.
+In this view, any physical system can have a quantum state relative to any other \textendash{} so, there are no stipulations on what could count as an ``observer'' \textendash{} and there are no states in a non-relational sense.
 This commitment to relationalism has been explicitly spelled out by Di Biagio and Rovelli (2021).
 They write: ``Facts happen at every interaction, but they are not absolute: they are relative to the systems involved in the interaction'' (p.
 29).
 The authors go on to develop an understanding of what they call stable facts, which can be understood as facts whose relativity can be mostly ignored.
-Although facts are intrinsically dyadic, of the form $\langle A,B\rangle$, which can be read ``$A$ is the case relative to $B$'', a stable fact is one that is invariant under changes in the second component; i.e., $\langle A,B\rangle$ is a stable fact if and only if it continues to hold whenever $B$ is replaced by any other $B'$.
+Although facts are intrinsically dyadic, of the form $\langle A,B\rangle$, which can be read ``$A$ is the case relative to $B$'', a stable fact is one that is invariant under changes in the second component; i.e., $\langle A,B\rangle$ is a stable fact if and only if it continues to hold whenever $B$ is replaced by any other admissible $B'$.
 RQM correctly identifies itself as a realist view, moreover, explicitly adhering to the one-non-fragmented-world picture when it describes itself as \begin{quotation} ``{[}r{]}ealist in the sense that it is not about agents, beliefs, observers, or experiences: it is about real facts of the world and relative probabilities of their occurrence.
 The ontology is relational, in the sense that it is based on facts established at interactions and are labelled by physical contexts.''
 (Di Biagio and Rovelli 2021, p.
-30) \end{quotation} Thus RQM retains measurement realism, non-fragmentation, and one world.
+8) \end{quotation} Thus RQM retains measurement realism, non-fragmentation, and one world.
+There is also room to define variants of RQM with different degrees of commitment to relationalism (see, e.g., Calosi and Riedel 2024, Stacey 2021).